Five festivals, one city.

 Edinburgh International Festival

 Each year they invite acts to come to the city for the month and perform anything from theatre, to cabaret, to workshops.
 Their program has a lot to offer and each act is carefully chosen.

 Edinburgh Festival Fringe

 It sprung up alongside the International Festival, on the “fringe” as it were.
 Eight uninvited theatre companies gatecrashed in 1947 to take advantage of the already gathered audience.
-Now it’s the largest arts festival in the world!
-It’s no wonder given that it’s an open access festival, meaning anyone can show up and perform, just like the originals.
+Now it’s the largest arts festival in the world, given that it’s open-access, meaning anyone can show up and perform, just like the originals.

-Comedy is the largest section of the Fringe Festival, and many people think that’s all there is on offer during the Edinburgh Festivals as a whole, not realising there are so many other acts on offer even just within the Edinburgh Festival Fringe!.
-A peek inside the extensive program, or at the Edinburgh Festival Fringe App and reveals everything from circus to music shows, exhibitions, dance and more.
+Comedy is the largest section of the Fringe Festival, and many people think that’s all there is on offer during the Edinburgh Festivals in August as a whole.
+But even within the Edinburgh Festival Fringe there are so many other different types of performances and shows.

-I’ve seen a physical theatre show, comedy shows and dance performances that ranged from pure entertainment to thought-provoking presentations.
+I’ve seen physical theatre shows, comedy shows and dance performances that ranged from pure entertainment to thought-provoking presentations.

 The Fringe Festival is also great for those on a budget, because many of the shows are free, or as the saying goes, “free to get in, but not to get out”.
-Most free Fringe performers ask for donations on the door to help them cover the cost of visiting Edinburgh in August to perform.
+Most free Fringe performers ask for donations by the door upon exit to help them cover the cost of visiting Edinburgh in August to perform.

 Edinburgh International Book Festival

-As the largest event of its kind in the world, authors and book enthusiasts come from all over the world to see talks, performances, discussions and children’s shows.
+As the largest event of its kind, authors and book enthusiasts come from all over the world to see talks, performances, discussions and children’s shows.
 In the past leading authors like JK Rowling, George R R Martin and Ian Rankin have featured there.

-Edinburgh’s festivals often overlap, and a few years ago at the Edinburgh International Book Festival, a theatre group performed part of The View From Castle Rock, a novel by Alice Munro about her families emigration from Scotland to Canada.
+For example, a few years ago a theatre group performed part of The View From Castle Rock, a novel by Alice Munro about her family’s emigration from Scotland to Canada.
 Instead of an adaption, however, they performed it word for word as it’s written in the book, combining theatre and a book reading.

 Edinburgh Art Festival

 Originally, visual art exhibitions were part of the Edinburgh International Festival.
 The art side of the festival grew so large and took place across so many organisations and spaces that the Edinburgh Art Festival was formed to better showcase all there is to see.

 Royal Edinburgh Military Tattoo

 Growing up in New Zealand with Scottish ancestry meant I’ve always been well aware of what a “Tattoo” is.
 The word comes from ‘doe den tap toe’ which meant ‘turn off the taps’ and heralded the closing of the pubs, usually to the sound of drums, during the 17th and 18th centuries.

 I never knew quite what to expect with the Tattoo, even though I’d watched it on TV as a child, but I was completely blown away.
 It’s a spectacular show with Edinburgh Castle playing a key part as the backdrop to the performance.

 Where to stay in Edinburgh during August?

 Edinburgh’s citizens also embrace the festival by renting out their spare rooms and in some cases whole houses during August, so keep an eye on Airbnb too!

 Alternatively, an excellent budget option is Edinburgh Festival Camping, who have everything from empty sites to pitch your own tent, to Luxury Bell tents, all at really affordable prices.
 It’s easy to jump on public transport to the city centre from their location in the west of Edinburgh.